WHAT IS A DIGITAL FRONT DOOR?

 Fracturing is unavoidable with traditional tools because all these roles are necessary, separate, and complex.
 For example, here is more detail on just the scheduler's tasks and tools:

-Before working with Health Desk, a typical Keona client used 5-8 different applications just to schedule an appointment!
+Before working with Care Desk, a typical Keona client used 5-8 different applications just to schedule an appointment!
 The workflow is so complicated, training could go as long as six weeks and it would be half a year before they would not make mistakes!

 Fracturing goes far beyond digital access issues and has been a core problem for some time.
 According to a 2019 research brief by Altarum, travel and wait times for healthcare are longer than wait times for legal, insurance, or government services such as licensing!